Featured Event

 Curious what CCIB membership can do for your business?
 As a CCIB member, you’ll gain access to a dynamic national network of Indigenous and non-Indigenous businesses, programs, and partnerships designed to elevate your business’s scale, visibility, and impact.
 Join the Membership team to learn more about CCIB’s tools, services, and programs.
 Amplify your voice and discover how to make the most of your membership while exploring the many benefits and opportunities available

-October 15, 2025 | 12 – 1:30 p.m.
+November 19, 2025 | 12 – 1:30 p.m.
 EST

 Stronger Partnerships with PAIR

-In October, the PAIR team will be hosting an insightful webinar about the PAIR program.
+This November, the PAIR team will be hosting an insightful webinar about the PAIR program.
 Gain insights into CCIB’s nationally recognized certification and reporting system, and how it helps organizations of all sizes demonstrate accountability, measurable progress and long-term commitment to Indigenous engagement.

 Awards